 At the end of the war, the Royal Family appeared on the balcony at Buckingham Palace with Prime Minister Winston Churchill, celebrating the end of the conflict.
 Princesses Margaret and Elizabeth were allowed to go down into the crowds incognito and be just another in the swathes that surrounded the Palace, chanting: ‘We want The King!
 We want The Queen!’

-Princess Margaret went on her first trip abroad in 1947 to the south of Africa, as part of a State tour with her parents and sister.
+Princess Margaret went on her first trip abroad in 1947 to South Africa, as part of a State tour with her parents and sister.
 She enjoyed the trip immensely and got to know the King’s equerry, Captain Peter Townsend, who was her chaperone.

 Later in 1947, Margaret was a bridesmaid at the wedding of Princess Elizabeth and Philip Mountbatten.
 Prince Charles was born in 1948, making Margaret the third-in-line to the throne again.
 With the birth of Princess Anne in 1950, Margaret was then made fourth after her niece.